felipenoris/math-server-docker/README.md

 # jupyterhub
 ```

-By default, will be accessible on the following link: `http://localhost:8000`, and will create state files (`jupyterhub_cookie_secret`, `jupyterhub.sqlite`) on current directory, and use default configuration.
+By default, Jupyter will be accessible on the following link: `http://localhost:8000`, and will create state files (`jupyterhub_cookie_secret`, `jupyterhub.sqlite`) on current directory, and use default configuration.

 You can generate a sample configuration file with: